Web Accessibility Guidelines (WCAG 2.0) And Your Business Website

 - Having one or two easy to read large fonts

-- Ensuring the contrast between the text and background is high enough to read the text.
+- Ensuring the contrast between the text and background is high enough to enhance the reading experience.

-- Avoid fancier fonts and stick with web friendly fonts
+- Avoid fancy fonts and stick with web friendly ones.

 A large consideration in coding websites is a hierarchical structure to each page.
-By having websites in a clear, concise order can give visually impaired users an easy roadmap to follow.
-It allows for easy flow of the website, readability and provides your website users with a clear navigation and direction.
+Having websites in a clear, concise order gives visually impaired users an easy roadmap to follow.
+It allows for easy flow of the website, readability and provides your website users with clear navigation and direction.

-The recommendation is that the largest header (H1) should be at the top of the page, followed by the other subsequent headers in any given page.
-Each subsequent header should differ in size, gradually getting smaller as the page goes down.
+The recommendation is that the largest header (H1) should be at the top of the page, followed by the other subsequent headers on any given page.
+Each subsequent header should differ in size, getting smaller as the page goes down.

 Accessible through Keyboard

-A major factor in making websites accessible is the ability for non-mouse users to be able to navigate your website through the keyboard.
+A major factor in making websites accessible is the ability for non-mouse users to be able to navigate your website with the keyboard.

-Methods to create keyboard accessibility can be used by lining up the tab feature and can help eliminate the use for a mouse.
+Methods to create keyboard accessibility can be used by lining up the tab feature and helping to eliminate the use of a mouse.
 Proper testing should be done on your website to ensure this action is in good working order.

 Content in HTML: Colours / Images / Layout

-Have those colorblind individuals in mind when considering colours on your website.
-What might look marvelous to some, will no doubt look vastly different to those that deal with colour blindness.
+Have colour blind individuals in mind when considering colours on your website.
+What might look great to some, will look vastly different to those with colour blindness.

-In order to keep all parties happy, the recommendation is to choose a text colour that stands out against its background and use darker colors against a lighter backdrop.
+To keep all parties happy, the recommendation is to choose darker colours against a lighter backdrop.

-There are various tools online to gauge the contrast between colours and how they are in compliance with the guidelines.
+To help there are various online tools to gauge the contrast between colours and how they’re in compliance with the guidelines.

-Images on websites should always have its “alt” tags filled and clearly specified as to what the image portrays for those visually impaired.
+Images on websites should always have “alt” tags filled and clearly specified as to what the image portrays for the visually impaired.

-Another thing to consider is to make sure your text and images are all responsive and can increase or decrease in size depending on the device used.
-This can have large effects on accessibility and affect layout and functionality.
+Another thing to consider is making sure your text and images are responsive and can increase or decrease in size depending on the device used.
+This can have a large effect on accessibility, layout and functionality.

-The recommendation is also to incorporate a lot of white space, a well-sized font size and visible blocks of text.
-Keeping compliance with most mobile standards, it’s also recommended not to use tables unless absolutely necessary.
+The recommendation is also to incorporate plenty of white space, a well-sized font size and visible blocks of text.
+Staying compliant with most mobile standards, it’s recommended you avoid using tables unless necessary.

-In keeping with compliance there are a few main concerns when considering adding video to your website.
-Autoplaying a video on a website is also something to refrain from doing as non-visual people may not be able to find the means to stop the video.
+In keeping with compliance, there are a few concerns when considering adding video to your website.
+Auto-playing a video on a website is something to refrain from as non-visual people may not be able to find the means to stop the video.
 A few accessibility considerations when posting videos on your website include:

-- Captioning: The video’s text should be captioned and synched with the video.
-The captioning should be viewable to all users and be available in a simple toggle form beneath the video player.
+- Captioning: The video’s text should be captioned and synchronized with the video.
+The captioning should be viewable to all users and available in a simple toggle form beneath the video player.

-- Descriptions: by having audio descriptions for the visually impaired or blind people, it will allow them to enjoy the video content as well.
-All actions in the video should be portrayed and properly conveyed as it does on the video.
+- Descriptions: By having audio descriptions for the visually impaired will allow them to also enjoy the video content.
+All actions in the video should be portrayed and properly conveyed as it appears on the video.

-Many websites feature content that might include documents linked from the web pages.
+Many websites feature content that may include documents linked from the web pages.
 Those files should be clear and concise as to what the different documents convey to every end-user.